JosTheDude/Guild-Bot/README.md

 for any help you can dm me on discord MX1D#7609 or open an issue in the github page, hope you all enjoy the bot! :D

+# DISCLAIMER

+This bot uses [mineflayer](https://www.npmjs.com/package/mineflayer) which is NOT a normal minecraft client you can get the account banned for abusing this BUT The code i made is safe i been using it for months and didn't get the account banned but still this is USE AT YOUR OWN RISK

+# My discord

+for any help you can dm me on discord MX1D#7609 or open an issue in the github page, hope you all enjoy the bot! :D

 ## Token

 Firstly we have **Token** this is your Discord bot token